How I Built AI Blog Automation for My Framer Website

 Claude Code | Content | MCP

-The answer was obvious.
-The gap between "blog post written" and "blog post published" was pure repetition.
-HTML formatting, CMS field mapping, newsletter embed codes — none of it required creative thinking.
+The answer was the gap between "blog post written" and "blog post published."
+HTML formatting, CMS field mapping, newsletter embed codes - none of it required creative thinking.
 All of it could be systematized.

-You don't need a developer background for this.
-I'm a lawyer turned web designer turned AI strategist — I learned everything by doing it.
+Four tools working together replace the entire manual publishing process - and none of them require a developer background.
+I'm a lawyer turned web designer turned AI strategist.
+I learned everything by doing it.

 Claude Code - Anthropic's AI assistant, available as a VS Code extension and standalone CLI.
 It reads your project files, executes commands, and connects to external services through MCP (Model Context Protocol) servers.